 One of the major concerns of pharma companies is getting their products through to the target audiences?
-We can help you increase over 348% your HCP engagement on medical congresses with PubExplainer videos!
+We can help you increase over 348% your HCP engagement at medical congresses with PubExplainer videos!

 Mixed Reality, Virtual Reality & Augmented Reality

 Pharma companies are exploring the applicability of these technologies within the areas of pharmaceutical research and manufacturing.
 As it allows visualizations like never seen before.

 It’s now possible to oversee a world without animal testing and human participants’ side effects, where experiments take place inside simulations of reality with accurate data results.

 In terms of benefits, it saves time and lowers costs, while evolving and distancing pharma companies from the testing stigma.
 Some organizations believe that shortly computer simulations will generate more than 50% of all clinical trial data.

 Did you know that HCP is now time-constrained digital natives looking for a seamless experience when it comes to your medical information?
 Let us show you how PubExplainer helped pharma partners increase call requests by 67%!